Skip to main content

 git merge feature-login

-git merge --no-ff feature-login # Always create a merge commit
+git merge --no-ff feature-login # Force a merge commit (good for history clarity)

-git merge --squash feature-login # Combine all commits into one
+git merge --squash feature-login # Squash all commits into one before merging

 git merge --abort